SUSE/helm-charts/rmt-helm/README.md

 # Purpose

-This chart is used to deploy and RMT server on top of a kubernetes cluster.
+This chart deploys a SUSE Repository Mirroring Tool (RMT) server on Kubernetes.
-It has been developped on a k3s based cluster but should work on any of them.
+It is tested on K3s but should work on any Kubernetes distribution.

-# Overview
+## Overview

-Every component of the stack is defined in its own container, and Helm is used to ease deployment on top of Kubernetes.
+Every component of the stack is deployed in a dedicated container via a Helm Chart to ease deployment on top of Kubernetes.

-## RMT server
+### Repository Mirroring Tool (SUSE RMT) server

-A containerized version of the rmt application, with the ability to pass its configuration via Helm values.
-Storage is done on a volume, thus you need to adapt its size depending on the number of repositories you need to mirror.
+A containerized version of the SUSE RMT application, with the ability to pass its configuration via Helm values.
+Persistent storage is on a Persistent Volume, thus you need to adapt its size depending on the number of repositories you need to mirror.

-## MariadDB
+### MariadDB

 The database backend for RMT.
 RMT does create the database/tables at startup if needed so no specific post-installation task is required for it to be usable.
-Passwords are self-generated unless explicitely specified in the values file.
+Passwords are self-generated unless explicitly specified in the values file.

-## Nginx
+### Nginx

 The web server with proper configuration for RMT routes.
-Having a properly configured webserver out of the box allows you to target your ingress traffic (for RMT) to it directly.
-You don't have to configure ingress for RMT specific paths handling, as Nginx is configured to do so.
+Having a properly configured web server out of the box allows you to target your ingress traffic (for RMT) to it directly.
+You don't have to configure ingress for RMT specific paths handling, as NGINX is configured to do so.

-# Prerequisites
+## Prerequisites

 - a running kubernetes cluster
 - helm (v3) command configured to interact with this cluster

-# Custom mandatory values
+## Custom mandatory values

 Some values of this chart do not have any sensible defaults:
 - SCC mirroring credentials, please have a look here for [more information](https://documentation.suse.com/sles/15-SP4/html/SLES-all/cha-rmt-mirroring.html#sec-rmt-mirroring-credentials)